Shandeika/self-hosted-restream-application/README.md

          $ git clone https://github.com/mjhumphrey4/self-hosted-restream-application

-4. List all directories to verify that a new `selfhosted-restream` directory is added.
+4. List all directories to verify that a new `selfhosted-restream-application` directory is added.

          $ ls